 The behavior of your submitted assignment will be checked by an automated testing program that will not, in general, be made available to you.
 You are responsible for testing your own program to ensure that it works correctly.

 Well written C++ code usually should compile and work the same regardless of the compiler used.
 However, many compilers differ slightly for various reasons and we cannot make the testing program accommodate all variations.
 So, in the case of a disagreement, the Eclipse environment with the MinGW toolchain, as available in your lab, will be the final arbitrators.
 You should always compile and test your program in that environment.

-An essential component of learning to program is writing and debugging your own code, so sharing of assignments or working in groups is NOT permitted unless explicitly authorized.
+An essential component of learning to program is writing and debugging your own code.
+In this course, we strictly apply 100% NO CODE-SHARING rule .
+This means that at any given time during the course you cannot have anyone else’s code in your possession.
+Sharing of assignments or working in groups other than your pair is NOT permitted unless explicitly authorized .
 If we detect any instances of copying, they will be treated as plagiarism and dealt with under the university regulations on academic dishonesty.
 Note that allowing someone else to copy your assignment is treated the same as copying an assignment from someone else.
 Normally, in the first instance, this will result in a grade of 0 for the assignment.

 That said, discussing problems with your friends and classmates can significantly enhance your learning experience, and so it is strongly encouraged.

-For some assignments you will be working in pairs.
-In these cases you are expected to work together on the assignment on a single computer (not divide up the work) and should submit only one assignment copy.
+In all your assignments, you will be working in pairs.
+You are expected to work together on the assignment on a single computer (not divide up the work) and should submit only one assignment copy.
 Both students will receive the same grade.
 Pairs will be set up through D2L and you'll use the same pair throughout the course.